-The Advisory Board is a group of business professionsals that advises and supports the School of Management in its efforts to prepare students for the global business world.
+The Advisory Board is a group of business professionals that advises and supports the College of Management in its efforts to prepare students for the global business world.

 How can organizations survive and flourish while remaining socially, environmentally and fiscally responsible?
 As a managing for sustainability major, you’ll gain the skills, knowledge and deep passion needed for achieving all three pillars of sustainability — environmental, social and economic.